 A cancer diagnosis in itself is a life-changing event.
 The treatments that you go through after such a diagnosis can have a really profound impact on your body.
 There is fatigue, weakness, pain, scar tissue, and when you have radiotherapy, there is also a lot of changes to your connective tissue that can really impact your function, your joint mobility, and the way you feel about your body.
 These are issues that physios can help with but unfortunately few patients are told that physio is actually a really important part of the recovery process.
 Even fewer know that physio can really help with that overwhelming fatigue that cancer patients experience.

 Specific exercise programmes can help combat the fatigue which is a common side effect of the treatments and medications.
 Exercise can also help improve self-esteem and confidence following a life-changing diagnosis.
 Exercise is also the key to getting back to the activities you did before your diagnosis – like having the energy to go to work or to keep up with your kids.
+Our Physio Group Programmes (PGP’s) allow you to participate in group exercise classes while doing a programme that has been specifically designed for you and your needs.

 Following thyroid cancer and other neck surgeries people often require assistance with scar management, joint stiffness.
 Recovering normal muscle activation and optimal range of movement is also important for recovery in order to minimise neck and shoulder issues and to preserve your ability to turn your head left and right.